The #DNN-Verification Problem: Counting Unsafe Inputs for Deep Neural Networks: Introduction

 Although these methods show promising results, the current formulation, widely adopted for almost all the approaches, considers only the decision version of the formal verification problem, with the solution being a binary answer whose possible values are typically denoted \texttt{SAT} or \texttt{UNSAT}. \texttt{SAT} indicates that the verification framework found a specific input configuration, as a counterexample, that caused a violation of the requirements. \texttt{UNSAT}, in contrast, indicates that no such point exists, and then the safety property is formally verified in the whole input space.
 While an \texttt{UNSAT} answer does not require further investigations, a \texttt{SAT} result hides additional information and questions.
 For example, how many of such adversarial configurations exist in the input space?
 How likely are these misbehaviors to happen during a standard execution?
 Can we estimate the probability of running into one of these points?
 These questions can be better dealt with in terms of the problem of counting {\em the number of violations} to a safety property, a problem that might be important also in other contexts: (i)\;\textit{model selection}: a counting result allows ranking a set of models to select the safest one.
 This model selection is impossible with a \texttt{SAT} or \texttt{UNSAT} type verifier, which does not provide any information to discriminate between two models which have both been found to violate the safety condition for at least one input configuration. (ii)\;\textit{guide the training}: knowing the total count of violations for a particular safety property can help guiding the training of a deep neural network in a more informed fashion, for instance, minimizing this number over the training process. (iii)\;\textit{estimating the probability of error}: the ratio of the total number of violations over the size of the input space provides an estimate of the probability of committing an unsafe action given a specific safety property.

 Furthermore, by enumerating the violation points, it is possible to perform additional safety-oriented operations, such as: (iv)\;\textit{shielding}: given the set of input configurations that violate a given safety property, we could adopt a more informative shielding mechanism that prevents unsafe actions. (v)\;\textit{enrich the training phase}: if we can enumerate the violation configurations, we could add these configurations to the training (or to a memory buffer in deep reinforcement learning setup) to improve the training phase in a safe-oriented fashion.

-Motivated by the above questions and applications, in this paper, we introduce the \textit{\#DNN-Verification} problem, which is the extension of the decision DNN-Verification problem to the corresponding counting version: Given a DNN and a safety property, the objective is to count the exact number of input configurations that violate the specific requirement.
+Motivated by the above questions and applications, previous works \cite{Baluta}\cite{zhang2021bdd4bnn}\cite{ghosh2021justicia} propose a \textit{quantitative} analysis of neural networks, focusing on a specific subcategory of these functions, i.e., Binarized Neural Networks (BNN).
+However, violation points are generally not preserved in the binarization of a DNN to a BNN nor conversely in the relaxation of a BNN to a DNN \cite{zhang2021bdd4bnn}.